 It’s clear, however, that IoT is simply one facet of a much larger technological push within the industry, encompassing Big Data, cloud computing, supercomputing, and more.
 The SAP study describes IoT as “an environment where you can monitor, analyze, and automate in ways that greatly improve customer experiences, streamline key business processes, and create new business models.”
 Indeed, these are the overarching goals for every technological development facing the new digital utility and every conversation about the future of the industry.

-This post originally appears on the Utegration Blog
+This post was originally posted on the Utegration Blog.